Do I need a physician’s referral to freeze samples?

 Do you provide long term storage for frozen samples?

 Yes, RDI provides storage for all types of cryopreserved specimens.
-Our storage facilities are monitored both onsite and remotely 24/ 7/ 365.
+Our storage facilities are monitored onsite and remotely at all times.

 Possible scenarios for situations in which RDI would provide storage might include (not necessarily a complete list):

 - Sperm, eggs, or embryos cryopreserved prior to cancer treatment or vasectomy

 - Sperm, eggs, or embryos cryopreserved prior to voluntary sterilization (e.g., vasectomy or tubal ligation)

 - Excess eggs or embryos remaining after an IVF or ICSI procedure

 - Sperm frozen due to a husband’s heavy travel schedule while a couple is trying to establish a pregnancy

 - Local storage of donor sperm vials purchased from an out of state sperm bank

 - Clients have moved or relocated to the Columbus area and have frozen sperm, eggs, or embryos they need to move as well